nummacway/gb300/README.md

 * Game Boy Color
 * Game Boy Advance

-Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE (and VTxx).
+Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE.
+There is no chance you could enable FDS or VTxx on the SF2000 (FDS can be enabled in multicore).
 If you don't mind the weird colors, you could also play Game Gear games that do not make use of the Start button.
 Change the `.gg` extension to `.sms` to make them show up. smspower.org has color patches ("GG2SMS") for around 200 GG games (they list 185 different games, for which there are 225 versions on No-Intro, but not all versions are supported).
 There's a [list of GG2SMS patches that work on the GB300](#sega-game-gear) in this document.

 There's actually two things called "firmware" on the GB300: There is a small bootloader (512KiB) that loads the firmware from the TF card.
 You should [patch that bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) to prevent issues when tampering with files in the `BIOS` folder on the TF card.
 Really.
 This patch works for the GB300 as well and takes only a few seconds.
 With the bootloader separated from the rest of the firmware and the firmware on a TF card, any modding attempts are relatively safe.